sashinpivotal/dsa-2022-10/readme.md

 }
 ```

-- Solution of the above code is below
+- Solution of the above code is below (this is not the most efficient code - see some refactoring suggestions below)

 ```java
     public static int convertFromGeneral(String toBeConvertedNumberString, int numberBase) {